63 Moons okays settlement in NSEL collapse. There is one more hurdle | Company Business News

-The board of 63 Moons Technologies Ltd, the parent of defunct National Spot Exchange Ltd (NSEL), has approved a one-time settlement even as differences among investors seeking to recoup their money for more than a decade ago could the outcome.
+The board of 63 Moons Technologies Ltd., the parent of defunct National Spot Exchange Ltd. (NSEL), has approved a one-time settlement even as the outcome is clouded by differences among investors seeking to recoup their money for more than a decade.

 “The Board of Directors in its meeting of 18 February approved the participation and support of the Company to the Scheme of Arrangement between NSEL and the Traders,” 63 Moons said in a filing.